Quick Summary: Gut Health & Hair Health

 What is Gut Health?

-The health of our gut can be an important cornerstone of your general physical and mental health.
-The intricate balance of diverse microorganisms growing within it is collectively is referred to as the gut microbiome.
-The gut microbiome performs a myriad of essential functions such as aiding digestion of food, as well as shielding us from harmful pathogens.
+The health of our gut can be an important cornerstone of our general physical and mental health.
+The intricate balance of diverse microorganisms growing within it is collectively referred to as the gut microbiome.
+The gut microbiome performs a myriad of essential functions, such as aiding the digestion of food, as well as shielding us from harmful pathogens.
 Importantly, their role extends to influencing hair health, a connection that is being researched more and more.

 The Role of the Microbiome: Gut Flora’s Influence on Hair